warmcat/libwebsockets/READMEs/README.content-security-policy.md

 will remove that problem.

 Bringing in scripts from external sources is actually quite scary from the security perspective.
-If someone hacks the jquery site to serve a hostile payload in addition to the usual scripts, half the Internet will instantly become malicious.
+If someone hacks the `ajax.googleapis.com` site to serve a hostile, modified jquery, half the Internet will instantly become malicious.
 However if you serve it yourself, unless your server was specifically targeted you know it will continue to serve what you expect.

+Since these scripts are usually sent with cache control headers for local caching duration of 1 year, the cost of serving them yourself under the same conditions is small but your susceptibility to attack is reduced to only taking care of your own server.
+And there is a privacy benefit that google is not informed of your users' IPs and activities on your site.